Hsieh Su-wei: 2019: Wimbledon doubles champion, consistent results all around

 Hsieh had a quiet clay-court season in singles, her best result coming in Morocco where she reached the quarterfinals.
 However, she continued her doubles success with Strýcová as the pair won their second Premier Mandatory doubles title at the Madrid Open, defeating Gabriela Dabrowski and Xu Yifan in the final.
 She concluded her clay-court season at the French Open.
 Seeded 25th in singles, Hsieh was defeated by 2014 French Open semifinalist Andrea Petkovic in the second round.
-In doubles, she was seeded third with Strýcová, but they were upset in the third round by Lyudmyla Kichenok and Jelena Ostapenko.
+In doubles, she was seeded third with Strýcová, but they were upset in the third round by Lyudmyla Kichenok and Jeļena Ostapenko.

 During the early grass-court season events, Hsieh and Strýcova won their third doubles title of the year at the Birmingham Classic.
-At Wimbledon, they reached their first Grand Slam final as a pair after defeating Elise Mertens and Aryna Sabalenka, who won the Sunshine Double earlier that year, in the quarterfinals and the top seeded team of Babos and Mladenovic in the semis.
-They then defeated Dabrowski and Xu in the final to win their first Grand Slam together, without dropping a set.
+At Wimbledon, they reached their first major final as a pair by defeating Elise Mertens and Aryna Sabalenka, who won the Sunshine Double earlier that year, in the quarter- and the top seeded team of Babos and Mladenovic in the semifinals.
+They then defeated Dabrowski and Xu to win their first major together, without dropping a set.
 This gave Hsieh her second Wimbledon title, and third Grand Slam title overall.
 She also posted another solid result in singles, reaching the third round before falling to Plíšková.

-During the summer hardcourt season between Wimbledon and the US Open, Hsieh struggled in both singles and doubles.
+During the summer hardcourt season, Hsieh struggled in both singles and doubles.
 Her best showings came in singles at the Washington Open, where she lost to young American Caty McNally in the quarterfinals, and the third round of the Premier 5 Cincinnati Open, losing to Osaka in three sets in the pairs third meeting of 2019.
 At the US Open, she lost to Wimbledon quarterfinalist Karolína Muchová in the second round in singles, while in doubles she and Strýcová were beaten in the third round by Kichenok and Ostapenko.
 Nonetheless, Hsieh and Strýcová became the first doubles team to qualify for the 2019 WTA Finals during the US Open.